TYPO3-Documentation/t3docs-wiki-migration/output_pages/UnitTestingTypo3.rst

    .. container::

-      Do not use the TYPO3 extension "phpunit", it is broken until https://forge.typo3.org/issues/64720 [outdated link] is solved
+      Do not use the TYPO3 extension "phpunit", it is broken until https://forge.typo3.org/issues/64720 [not available anymore] is
+      solved

 With TYPO3 CMS version 6.2 the unit test execution and its required setup was streamlined.
-See Blueprints/StandaloneUnitTests [outdated wiki link] for more details.
+See `Blueprints/StandaloneUnitTests </Blueprints/StandaloneUnitTests>`__ [deprecated wiki link] for more details.

 `composer <https://getcomposer.org/>`__ should be available on the system already, see its documentation for installation details.